John Chowning

-John M. Chowning (/ˈtʃaʊnɪŋ/; born August 22, 1934 in Salem, New Jersey) is an American composer, musician, discoverer, and professor best known for his work at Stanford University, the founding of CCRMA - Center for Computer Research in Music and Acoustics in 1975 and his development of the digital implementation of FM synthesis and the digital sound spatialization while there.
+John M. Chowning (/ˈtʃaʊnɪŋ/; born August 22, 1934, in Salem, New Jersey) is an American composer, musician, discoverer, and professor best known for his work at Stanford University, the founding of CCRMA – Center for Computer Research in Music and Acoustics in 1975 and his development of the digital implementation of FM synthesis and the digital sound spatialization while there.

 Contribution

 Chowning is known for having developed the FM synthesis algorithm in 1967.
 In FM (frequency modulation) synthesis, both the carrier frequency and the modulation frequency are within the audio band.
 In essence, the amplitude and frequency of one waveform modulates the frequency of another waveform producing a resultant waveform that can be periodic or non-periodic depending upon the ratio of the two frequencies.

 Chowning's breakthrough allowed for simple—in terms of process—yet rich sounding timbres, which synthesized 'metal striking' or 'bell like' sounds, and which seemed incredibly similar to real percussion (Chowning was also a skilled percussionist).
 He spent six years turning his breakthrough into a system of musical importance and eventually was able to simulate a large number of musical sounds, including the singing voice.
 In 1974, Stanford University licensed the discovery to Yamaha, with whom Chowning worked in developing a family of synthesizers and electronic organs.
 This was Stanford's most lucrative patent at one time, eclipsing many in electronics, computer science, and biotechnology.

 The first commercial musical instrument to incorporate FM synthesis was the Synclavier I, introduced by New England Digital Corporation in 1977.
 Their Synclavier II, introduced in 1980, was frequently used in the production of popular music beginning that year.
 The first Yamaha product to incorporate the FM algorithm was the GS1, a digital synthesizer that first shipped in 1981.
 Some thought, including Chowning, that it was too expensive at the time.
 Soon after, in 1983, Yamaha made their first commercially successful digital FM synthesizer, the DX7.
+The DX7 was used on a host of popular songs throughout the 1980s, including Prince's When Doves Cry, A-ha's Take on Me, George Michael’s Careless Whisper, Tina Turner's The Best, Sade’s Smooth Operator, as well as many of Brian Eno's productions, and numerous other hits.

-Another important aspect of Chowning's work is the simulated motion of sound through physical space.
+Another important aspect of Chowning's work is the simulated motion of sound through physical space, whose algorithm was developed during the decade between 1962 and 1972.
+This period coincides with his initial years at Stanford University, first as a graduate student and later as assistant professor, an exceptional historical period during which he built a series of important collaborations with Leland Smith, Max Mathews, Manfred R. Schroeder, Karlheinz Stockhausen, David Poole, Andy Moorer, who all had influence in different ways in the development of his spatialisation algorithm.
 In 1972, in his composition Turenas, he was first able to create the illusion of a continuous 360-degree space using only four speakers.